odoo/documentation/content/applications/productivity/spreadsheet.rst

 Glossary
 ========

-Some of Spreadsheet's main :abbr:`UI (user interface)` elements are highlighted and defined below.
+To better understand the various functions and areas of a spreadsheet, refer to the common :abbr:`UI (user interface)` elements below:

 .. image:: spreadsheet/ui-elements.png
    :align: center
    :alt: Spreadsheet main UI elements

 #.
-Menu bar
+Menu bar: the main menu options available for the entire spreadsheet.
 #.
-Top bar
+Top bar: the various functions that can be applied to a cell, row, column, or entire
+   spreadsheet.
 #.
-Formula bar
+Formula bar: a field where a specific formula can be entered and applied to a cell, row, column,
+   or entire spreadsheet.
 #.
-Filters button
+Filters button: allows for the application of a filter to only present specific data.
 #.
-Row header
+Row header: the name for the individual row.
 #.
-Column header
+Column header: the name for the individual column.
 #.
-Cell menu
+Cell menu: the various options that can be applied to an individual cell.
 #.
-Bottom bar
+Bottom bar: the navigational buttons to add and/or view the various sheets of the spreadsheet.